 If you’ve got a structure that’s experienced damage due to an overload, vehicle impact, earthquake, or any other “one-time” event, then you may want to consider using epoxy injection for your structural repairs.
 The epoxy injection method is an easy way to repair cracks in a structure, and it works great for horizontal, vertical, and overhead applications.
 At Adhesives Technology Corp. we have proven evidence that epoxy injection can restore the integrity of a structure as well as provide resistance to moisture penetration.

 The epoxy injection method has a fairly simple application process.
 The basic materials needed are: capping paste, injection ports, injection equipment, and injection resin.
 The type of injection resin you will need varies on how deep the structural cracks are, as well as whether or not you’re dealing with a blind side crack.
-Typically, an epoxy injection resin is a low-viscosity, moisture-tolerant material that is slow setting and has a high modulus.
+Typically, an epoxy injection resin is a low-viscosity, moisture-tolerant material that is slowly setting and has a high modulus.
 Adhesives Technology Corp. manufactures several different types of resins and can help you select the correct one, as well as the correct amount, for your needs.

 The epoxy injection process begins with the application of a capping paste, which serves to seal the surface of the crack and help bond the injection ports to the concrete.
 The injection ports, which can be either surface mount ports or socket mount ports, are the means by which the epoxy resin will be delivered into the cracks.
 Ports are generally spaced about 6-10 inches apart and may include a reservoir port for more rapid material delivery.
 If you’ll be performing larger applications, then you may even want to consider using a port manifold to make epoxy delivery easier.